West Yorkshire Safeguarding Week 2021

 21st June – 27th June

-Safeguarding Week is a fantastic opportunity for us all to help people in Leeds to be safe from abuse, neglect and self-neglect.
+It's a fantastic opportunity for us all to support and help people in Leeds to be safe from abuse, neglect and self-neglect.
 Together we can use this opportunity to share important messages with citizens, communities and practitioners.

 This year, the Board is focusing on self-neglect and so we would like to ask all organisations and services in Leeds to do at least one thing during Safeguarding Week to promote awareness and understanding of self-neglect.

 This could include:

 - Promoting awareness of the support and help that is available to people in Leeds.
 Click on the links for our

 - Supporting your colleagues, teams and your organisation to develop their knowledge and confidence to work with people who self-neglect.
 You could share with colleagues our LSAB Self-neglect policy, procedures and practice guidance, talk to them about approaches to self-neglect, challenges and support they need.

 - Sharing our